List of archaeological sites in Thurrock

 Recent editions of Essex Archaeology and History contain short reports of archaeological activity in Essex (including Thurrock) during the previous year.
 These reports include trial excavations and surveys that revealed no significant features or finds and which are not included in this list.

 This list does not include most individual finds housed in the Thurrock Museum.
-A list of palaeolithic and neolithic finds was published in Panorama - Journal of the Thurrock Local History Society, 3, 1958.
-Many Romano-British and Saxon finds in the museum are listed in The Archaeology of Thurrock: Romano-British and Saxon by Randal Bingley (supplement to Panorama - the Journal of the Thurrock Local History Society, 1973).
+A list of Paleolithic and Neolithic finds was published in Panorama – Journal of the Thurrock Local History Society, 3, 1958.
+Many Romano-British and Saxon finds in the museum are listed in The Archaeology of Thurrock: Romano-British and Saxon by Randal Bingley (supplement to Panorama – the Journal of the Thurrock Local History Society, 1973).